 The member must provide the information requested on a petition form prescribed by the council and must sign the petition under oath.

-(2) CLE Requirements for Calendar Years Before Suspended
+(2) CLE Requirements Before Suspended

 (3) Additional CLE Requirements